-Most mental health professionals are not trained to support refugee and asylum seeking populations of different cultural backgrounds.
-Refugee clients often deal with multiple difficulties at once –having witnessed and or experienced extremely traumatic events, having lost relatives and loved ones, as well as adjusting to a life in a new country, and finding themselves subject to a complicated and often lengthy asylum application process.
+Most mental health professionals are not specifically trained to work with refugee children.
+Refugee children often deal with multiple difficulties at once –having witnessed and or experienced extremely traumatic events, having lost relatives and loved ones, as well as adjusting to a life in a new country, and finding themselves subject to a complicated and often lengthy asylum application process.
 This course helps delegates to further their understanding of complex trauma and discover psychologically-informed approaches to providing timely and effective therapeutic support.
-Based on the Refugee Council’s therapeutic service, the course facilitates professional sharing via delegate experience and relevant Refugee Council case studies, with a focus on separated children.
+Based on the Refugee Council’s therapeutic care model, the course also facilitates professional sharing from delegate experience and relevant Refugee Council case studies, with a focus on refugee children.

 Participants have given us consistently positive feedback:

 ‘Insight into the many difficulties unaccompanied children face.
 Effective strategies to support trauma, in general, which will be most beneficial in my role.’